 If you keep a careful eye on your turtle and get to know their eating and activity habits, spotting illness can be quick and easy, and you will be able to treat them much faster and thus, have a much higher degree of success.
 A clean enclosure and balanced diet will help reduce the chance of illness in your painted turtle.

 That said, despite best efforts, pets can still get sick.
-Here are common illnesses found in painted turtles and how to spot the symptoms.
+Here are common illnesses found in painted turtles and how to spot the signs.

 Owning a painted turtle is a wonderful experience, and in general, these docile animals are easy to care for.
 That said, they are more difficult to keep than many other turtle species, do not enjoy being handled, and have exceedingly long lifespans, making them a massive responsibility to undertake.